josh-hensley/mern-book-search-engine-challenge/README.md

 ## Description

 This challenge gave me the task of converting an app with a RESTful API to an app that uses GraphQL and Apollo.
+You can create a user login and search for and save a reading/book buying list.

 ## Table of Contents